CANOE MATERIALS

 Cedar Strip

 These canoes are made from narrow strips of wood that run the entire length of the hull.
 These strips are glued to each other on a form, then sanded smooth and covered with a transparent layer of fiberglass and epoxy glue inside and out.
-This makes a strong and durable canoe.
+This makes a strong, durable canoe.
 These are produced either in limited numbers by builders in small shops or by hobbyists who want to build their own canoe.

 Building your own is rather time consuming, but requires less expertise and tools than a cedar/canvas canoe.